MetalDevOps/whoamikyo/README.md

 #### 👷 Check out what I'm currently working on

-- [LmeSzinc/AzurLaneAutoScript](https://github.com/LmeSzinc/AzurLaneAutoScript) - An Azur Lane bot with GUI
+- [LmeSzinc/AzurLaneAutoScript](https://github.com/LmeSzinc/AzurLaneAutoScript) - Alas, an Azur Lane automation tool with GUI (Supports CN, EN, JP, TW, able to support other servers), designed for 24/7 running scenes, can take over almost all Azur Lane gameplay.

 - [whoamikyo/youtube-dl-to-googlePhotos](https://github.com/whoamikyo/youtube-dl-to-googlePhotos) - This project downloads all videos from a youtube channel and backups them to google photos using google photos API.